 Which web builder is the better value?

-Which web builder has the best core features?
+Which web builder has the best core features and SEO tools?

 Which web builder is best for ecommerce and marketing?